State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Methods

 \subsubsection{Discrepancy measures for comparing the state-transition dynamics between two sessions}

 For examining the reproducibility of state-transition dynamics between sessions of the same participant and between different participants, we need to compare observables between pairs of sessions.
 To this end, we first need to find the best matching of the states between the two sessions.
-For $K\in \{2, \ldots, 8\}$, we assess all the $K!$ pairwise matchings of the states between the two sessions.
-For each matching, we calculate the correlation between centroids $\bm{c}_\ell$ and $\bm{c}_{\ell'}$ of the matched states, i.e., $\ell$th state in the first session and the $\ell'$th state in the second session, by $\text{corr}(\bm{c}_\ell, \bm{c}_{\ell'})$, where $\text{corr}$ is defined in Eq.~\eqref{eqn:correlation}.
-We then average $\text{corr}(\bm{c}_\ell, \bm{c}_{\ell'})$ over all the $K$ matched pairs of states in the two sessions and call it the centroid similarity.
+For $K\in \{2, \ldots, 8\}$, we assess all the possible pairwise matchings of the states between the two sessions.
+This entails exhaustively matching every permutation of the $K$ states of the one session with the states of the another session.
+The total number of such pairwise matchings is equal to $K!$.
+For each matching, we calculate the correlation between centroids $\mathbf{c}_\ell$ and $\mathbf{c}_{\ell'}$ of the matched states, i.e., $\ell$th state in the first session and the $\ell'$th state in the second session, by $\text{corr}(\mathbf{c}_\ell, \mathbf{c}_{\ell'})$, where $\text{corr}$ is defined in Eq.~\eqref{eqn:correlation}.
+We then average $\text{corr}(\mathbf{c}_\ell, \mathbf{c}_{\ell'})$ over all the $K$ matched pairs of states in the two sessions and call it the centroid similarity.
 We select the matching that maximizes the centroid similarity among the $K!$ matchings.

 For $K=9$ and $K=10$, we cannot assess all possible pairwise matchings due to combinatorial explosion.
 Therefore, we use a greedy search to find an approximately optimal matching.
-First, we find the pair of the $\ell$th state in the first session and the $\ell'$th state in the second session that maximizes $\text{corr}(\bm{c}_\ell, \bm{c}_{\ell'})$.
+First, we find the pair of the $\ell$th state in the first session and the $\ell'$th state in the second session that maximizes $\text{corr}(\mathbf{c}_\ell, \mathbf{c}_{\ell'})$.
 Second, we select one state from the remaining $K-1$ states in the first session and one state from the remaining $K-1$ states in the second session such that the correlation between the two centroids is the largest, and we pair them.
 We repeat this procedure until all the $K$ states are matched between the two sessions.

 Once we have determined the final matching between the $K$ states in the first session and those in the second session, we use the centroid dissimilarity, defined as $1-(\text{centroid similarity})$, as a measure of discrepancy between the set of $K$ states in the two sessions.
 The centroid dissimilarity ranges between $0$ and $2$.
 It is equal to $0$ if and only if the set of the $L$ centroid positions is exactly parallel between the two sessions.